Rooting for Renuka Ramanadhan

 International student Renuka Ramanadhan bought a Calvin Klein winter coat last summer to help her survive her second Buffalo winter.

-But she hasn’t shown it off to her friends this winter.
+But she hasn’t shown it off to her friends yet.

 On Nov.
 1 a car hit Ramanadhan near her Hadley Village apartment.
 Ramanadhan sustained traumatic brain injuries to her skull and pelvis and is still in the hospital, according to Zoya Atiq, a sophomore biomedical engineering major and Ramanadhan’s close friend.